Can Babies Sleep in a Swing?

 1. Continue With Nap Transitions as Often as Possible

 It is quite common to observe your baby sleep peacefully in the crib or the bed as well as take a couple of naps whenever he spends time in the swing.
-Therefore, a baby might feel weird to nap in the crib as well and try to resist it.
+Therefore, a baby might also feel strange to nap in the crib and try to resist it.
 In such cases, wait for a while and try transitioning after a few days.

 2. Place the Child in the Crib No Matter What